-- Demonstrate knowledge of various codes and regulations required for the safe operation of boom trucks.

-- Demonstrate knowledge of good safety practices in boom truck operations.
+- Demonstrate knowledge of various codes and regulations required for the safe operation of boom trucks. - Demonstrate knowledge of good safety practices in boom truck operations.

-- Obtain the following certificates:

-- Professional Driver Improvement

-- Transportation of Dangerous Goods

-- Powerline Hazards

-- Traffic Control and Flagging

-1. Personnel Protective Equipment. - i. identify the compulsory personnel protective equipment required for Boom truck Operators and state its purpose - ii. state the minimum or C.S.A. codes for compulsory safety gear - iii. explain when safety items should be replaced 2.
-Warning signs, symbols and danger tags. - i. locate and identify, using operator's manual or the actual machine, any warning tag or warning symbol - ii. correctly match symbols to corresponding meanings - iii. state the steps to follow when a warning tag or symbol is discovered or when an operator is required to attach a warning tag or symbol to a machine 3.
-Mount and dismount equipment. - i. identify, from diagrams or from the actual machine, all safety grab-irons, handrails, steps, and foot-pegs used when mounting or dismounting equipment 4.
+1. Obtain 3rd party certificates. - i.
+Professional Driver Improvement - ii.
+Transportation of Dangerous Goods - iii.
+Powerline Hazards - iv.
+Traffic Control and Flagging 2.
+Personal Protective Equipment. - i. identify the compulsory personnel protective equipment required for Boom Truck Operators and state its purpose - ii. state the minimum or C.S.A. codes for compulsory safety gear - iii. explain when safety items should be replaced 3.
+Warning signs, symbols and danger tags. - i. locate and identify, using operator's manual or the actual machine, any warning tag or warning symbol - ii. correctly match symbols to corresponding meanings - iii. state the steps to follow when a warning tag or symbol is discovered or when an operator is required to attach a warning tag or symbol to a machine 4.
+Mount and dismount equipment. - i. identify, from diagrams or from the actual machine, all safety grab-irons, handrails, steps, and foot-pegs used when mounting or dismounting equipment 5.
 Safe clearance in work areas. - i. state the minimum safe operating clearance for the overhead, sides, forward and rearward clearance of obstacles - ii. state the conditions for determining equipment operating clearances on the job

-5. Dangerous operating situations. - i. identify factors that lead to dangerous operating situations: physiological (body), psychological (mental) mechanical failures, meteorological (weather) and terrestrial (land) conditions - ii. identify operational malpractice and poor habits that lead to accidents 6.
-Enclosed areas. - i. explain the safety procedures to use when running an engine in an enclosed area - ii. identify the toxic fumes that are associated with engine exhaust gases - iii. identify hoses and attachments needed to connect the engine exhaust pipe to a central ventilation system in a maintenance shop - iv. identify devices used to control exhaust fumes from engines when working in an underground work site 7.
-Fire prevention. - i. identify the components of the fire triangle - ii. identify types of fire extinguishers and explain how they work 8.
+6. Dangerous operating situations. - i. identify factors that lead to dangerous operating situations - physiological (body) - psychological (mental) - mechanical failures - meteorological (weather) - terrestrial (land) conditions - ii. identify operational malpractice and poor habits that lead to accidents 7.
+Enclosed areas. - i. explain the safety procedures to use when running an engine in an enclosed area - ii. identify the toxic fumes that are associated with engine exhaust gases - iii. identify hoses and attachments needed to connect the engine exhaust pipe to a central ventilation system in a maintenance shop - iv. identify devices used to control exhaust fumes from engines when working in an underground work site 8.
+Fire prevention. - i. identify the components of the fire triangle - ii. identify types of fire extinguishers and explain how they work 9.
 Environmental concerns and safe practices regarding work site. - i. state the provincial regulations governing exhaust flame or spark arrestor while operating machinery in the forest - ii. list overhead/underground services that may be found on federal, provincial, municipal, and private lands - iii. identify the issues the operator should have knowledge of before actual set-up - iv. state the importance of containing and reporting spills - v. state the procedure for containment and reporting spills